A poor mattress can negatively impact your sleeping pattern, as well as your mental and physical health.

-Did you know we spend almost a third of our lifetime asleep?
+Did you know we spend almost 1/3 of our lifetime asleep?

 As we all know, it’s important that you get a good nights sleep.
 It allows your body to restore and rejuvenate, as well as grow muscle and repair tissue.
 In fact, many studies have linked sleep deficiency to heart disease and diabetes, as sleep is also involved in healing and repair of your heart and blood vessels.